edgeless-project/edgeless/README.md

   interconnection between all the nodes and the ε-BAL;
 - the ε-CON only supports a single orchestration domain and does not perform any kind of admission control;
-- the ε-ORC only supports a single node;
-- all the workflow- and function-level annotations are ignored;
+- no workflow-level annotations are supported;
 - resources supported:
   - http-ingress: to ingest of HTTP commands from external web clients;
   - http-egress: to execute HTTP commands on external web servers;